itsnikhil/blog/content/posts/architecting-discord-bot-the-right-way.md

 }'
 ```

-This API would return JSON response and status code based on which `frontend-client` can craft a discord formatted message or slack formatted response
+This API would return JSON response and status code based on which `frontend-client` can craft a discord formatted response or slack formatted response

 ```py
 embed = discord.Embed(